-- 14.1.1 Braintree District Council has provided an indicative housing requirement of between 492 to 656 homes up to 2038 for Hatfield Peverel.
-The Braintree District Council Local Plan 2033 allocates five sites for development in the Parish three make up the Comprehensive Development Area, and residential Sites HATF314 and HATF317.
-They have planning permissions for 481 dwellings (see Map 14.1 Braintree District Council Adopted Local Plan 2033 & Alternative Sites submitted 2014-2016).
-Alongside other recent approvals for residential development, new development proposals in the Parish will exceed the identified local housing requirement and contribute significantly to the needs of the District. - 14.1.2 A Housing Needs Assessment (HNA) was produced in 2021 to inform the Hatfield Peverel Neighbourhood Plan.
+- 15.1.1 Braintree District Council has provided an indicative housing requirement of between 492 to 656 homes up to 2038 for Hatfield Peverel.
+The Braintree District Council Local Plan 2033 allocates five sites for development in the Parish: HATF608, HATF313, HATF314, HATF630 and HATF317, which have planning permissions for 481 dwellings (see Map 15.1 Braintree District Council Adopted Local Plan 2033 & Alternative Sites submitted 2014-2016).
+Alongside other recent approvals for residential development, new development proposals in the Parish will exceed the identified local housing requirement and contribute significantly to the needs of the District. - 15.1.2 A Housing Needs Assessment (HNA) was produced in 2021 to inform the Hatfield Peverel Neighbourhood Plan.
 The HNA is the starting point for the site allocations process by identifying the level of housing demand in the area.
 As of 2021, 485 dwellings were under construction or permitted between 2021-2026.
 The HNA determined if this current build out rate persists, development in Hatfield Peverel will surpass the indicative housing target.
-Since 2017(23), in excess of a combined total of 618 dwellings have been approved for development in the Parish.
+Since 201737, in excess of a combined total of 618 dwellings have been approved for development in the Parish.